spencerwooo/onedrive-cf-index/README.md

 Create Cloudflare Workers KV bucket named `BUCKET`:

-`Ntoice: You should change the account_id and zone_id in wrangler.toml before you do next step`
+`Notice: You should change the account_id and zone_id in wrangler.toml before you do next step`
 ```sh
 # Create KV bucket
 wrangler kv:namespace create "BUCKET"